puzzle/unilu-pruefungsabfrage/shibboleth/README.md

 ## Create & Run Docker Image Locally
 Preparation:

-Provided certificates can be downloaded [here](https://files.puzzle.ch/apps/files/files/7229088?dir=/Styles%20Uni%20Luzern/Certificates).
+Provided certificates can be downloaded [here](https://cryptopus.puzzle.ch/teams/811).
 For instructions where to place files or how to generate them read the [Generate New Certificates](#generate-new-certificates) section.

-1. Copy the provided httpd certificate and key to the test or prod dir or generate them.
+1. Copy the provided httpd certificate and key to the  `/shibboleth/secrets/test`  or `/shibboleth/secrets/prod` directory or generate them.
 For local development it's easiest to use self signed certificates.
-2. Copy the provided sp certificate and key to the test or prod dir.
+2. Copy the provided sp certificate and key to the  `/shibboleth/secrets/test`  or `/shibboleth/secrets/prod` directory.
 It is also possible to generate them but we currently need to use the provided ones.
-3. Download the `SWITCHaaiRootCA.crt.pem` and place it in the `/secrets` dir (not in the prod or test dir!).
+3. Download the `SWITCHaaiRootCA.crt.pem` and place it into the `/secrets` dir (not in the `prod`  or `test` dir!).
 This file cannot be generated.
-4. Generate the keystore for the httpd certificate and key by going into the test or prod dir and then using the correct command:
+4. Generate the keystore for the httpd certificate and key by going into the `/shibboleth/secrets/test`  or `/shibboleth/secrets/prod` directory and then using the correct command:
    - Prod: `openssl pkcs12 -export -in httpd.crt.pem -inkey httpd.key.pem -name unilu-eft -out httpd.keystore.p12`.
 Choose a good password and remember it, as you will need it to run the application.
    - Test: `openssl pkcs12 -export -in httpd.crt.pem -inkey httpd.key.pem -name unilu-eft-test -out httpd.test.keystore.p12`.
 Here you need to use the password in the application-test.yml.
-   Attention: If you are running rootless docker you have to adjust the file permission of the keystore so others can read it.
+   **Attention**: If you are running rootless docker you have to adjust the file permission of the keystore so others can read it.
 Else the file mount won't work.
 For example: `chmod 604 httpd.keystore.p12`.
 5. Add aliases for `edview.unilu.ch` and `edview-test.unilu.ch` to your [host file](https://linuxhandbook.com/etc-hosts-file/).